Find and Reduce Database Fragmentation in SQL Server

 As we keep on modifying our data in the database the indexes in the database gets fragmented.
 Because of this, it results in the degraded performance of the database and data becomes less efficient.
 Therefore,we need to identify the techniques, which will help in finding the database fragmentation in SQL Server.

-How To Find Fragmentation in SQL Server
+How to Check Database Fragmentation in SQL Server Easily?

 In order to clear the problem of both fragmentation types the user has to use the DMV command sys.dm_db_index_physical_stats.